core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

 * Hop: an endpoint in the end-to-end path between two application endpoints included.

 * Proxy-related options: either of the following (set of) CoAP options that a proxy can use to understand where to forward a CoAP request.
-These CoAP options are defined in {{RFC7252}} and {{I-D.ietf-core-href}}.
+These CoAP options are defined in {{RFC7252}}, {{I-D.ietf-core-href}}, and {{I-D.ietf-core-uri-path-abbrev}}.

-  - The Proxy-Uri Option or the Proxy-Cri Option.
+  - The Proxy-Uri Option or the Proxy-Cri Option, possibly in combination with the Uri-Path-Abbrev Option (see {{Section 2.4 of I-D.ietf-core-uri-path-abbrev}}).
 These are relevant when using a forward-proxy.

-  - The set of CoAP options comprising the Proxy-Scheme Option or the Proxy-Scheme-Number Option, together with any of the Uri-* options.
+  - The set of CoAP options comprising the Proxy-Scheme Option or the Proxy-Scheme-Number Option, together with a combination of any among the Uri-Host Option, the Uri-Port Option, and the mutually exclusive Uri-Path Option and Uri-Path-Abbrev Option.
 This is relevant when using a forward-proxy.

-  - The set of CoAP options comprising any of the Uri-Host, Uri-Port, and Uri-Path options, when those are not used together with the Proxy-Scheme Option or the Proxy-Scheme-Number Option.
+  - The set of CoAP options consisting in a combination of any among the Uri-Host Option, the Uri-Port Option, and the mutually exclusive Uri-Path Option and Uri-Path-Abbrev Option, when those are not used together with the Proxy-Scheme Option or the Proxy-Scheme-Number Option.
 This is relevant when using a reverse-proxy.

 # Message Processing # {#sec-message-processing}